Easy47/dlim/README.md

 ## Datasets

-Datasets HAVE to be downloaded and copied to the root of the project.
+Datasets HAVE to be downloaded and copied to the "static" folder of the project.

 ### INRIA Holidays